Silverton, Colorado

 Narrow Gauge guide

-Where to stay in Silverton, CO
+Where to stay in Silverton

 Choose where to stay before the rest of the itinerary starts to harden.

-Restaurants in Silverton, CO
+Restaurants in Silverton

 Plan food stops so the best parts of the day do not turn into last-minute searches.

-Getting to Silverton, CO
+Getting to Silverton

 Dial in airports, drive time, parking, and arrival logistics before you go.